tips

 • Check your bank statements regularly

-Use ATMs located inside bank branches during business hours.
-These are regularly checked and far less likely to have skimming devices attached.
+Your safest option is using ATMs located inside bank branches during business hours.
+These machines are regularly checked and far less likely to have skimming devices attached.
+Avoid standalone ATMs from operators like Euronet, which also charge high fees.

 12. The Beach Theft